bradleyrp/factory/specs/slurm-docker/README.md

 AUTH_LDAP_BIND_PASSWORD = 'test1234'
 ~~~

-This avoids the process of having to set a password in LDAP admin
+This avoids the process of having to set a password in LDAP admin.

 ### Forthcoming development